 Last verified: February 2026

-What Are Trump Accounts?
+What Are Trump Accounts for Kids?
 A Complete Guide for Parents

-Trump Accounts are a new type of tax-advantaged savings account created by the One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025.
-Officially established under IRC Section 530A, they're designed to give every American child a financial head start.
+What is a Trump Account?
+A Trump Account is a new type of tax-advantaged investment account created by the One Big Beautiful Bill Act (OBBBA), signed into law on July 4, 2025.
+Officially established under IRC Section 530A, Trump Accounts are designed to give every American child a financial head start.

 ✅ The short version